18 day Cultural Japan

 Accommodation: 629kgs Approx. 17 nights at 37kgs per night Transport: 197kgs Approx. 800km at 25kgs per 100km Optional activities: 30kgs Approx. average (2 activities) Food & drinks: 13kgs Approx. 700g per day

-Your local investment: ¥313,300
+Your local investment on this trip: ¥313,300

 The average expected amount our U.Traveller’s spend that goes directly into the local economy.